 -

-If you forget a dose, do not take a double dose to make up for it.
+If you forget a trimethoprim dose, do not take a double dose to make up for it.
 Continue taking your next dose as normal.

 Trimethoprim is sometimes taken to prevent cystitis.
-The usual dose of Trimethoprim to prevent cystitis is 100mg once a day, at night.
+The usual dose of trimethoprim to prevent cystitis is 100mg once a day, at night.

-You should speak to your doctor before taking Trimethoprim if you:
+You should speak to your doctor before taking trimethoprim if you:

 - have kidney disease